Bowleg Quick Links: Benign Vs. Malignant | Osteosarcoma | Soft Tissue Sarcoma | Metastic Bone Disease | Benign Bone Tumors

 For more information on bone tumors, visit the sections below:

-Limb Length Discrepancy and Angular Deformity due to Benign Bone Tumors and Tumor-like Lesions – Taylor J. Reif, MD, Julia Matthias, Austin T. Fragomen, MD, and S. Robert Rozbruch, MD
+Limb Length Discrepancy and Angular Deformity due to Benign Bone Tumors and Tumor-like Lesions, Journal of the American Academy of Orthopaedic Surgeons, March 2021, Taylor J. Reif, MD, Julia Matthias, Austin T. Fragomen, MD, and S. Robert Rozbruch, MD